A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 Just 30 minutes west of Calgary you’ll find Highway 66, a road that’s closed to cars until May 14th – but only from the winter gate by the Elbow Falls parking lot.
-It’s snow free already!
+It’s snow free in some years by late March!
 The road follows the Elbow River and affords fantastic mountain views and a great workout as you climb up to 500 metres – if you start in Bragg Creek.

 Park you car anywhere between Bragg Creek and the Elbow Falls parking lot.
 We started in Station Flats and rode a total of 32 kilometres.
 There’s a wide shoulder if you ride the highway before the winter gate.
 The only thing you have to avoid are the large piles of manure on the road from the free roaming horses.
 The return trip from Bragg Creek is 60 kilometres.

 Start in Turner Valley, a 45-minute drive south of Calgary.
 We parked at the Community Centre just off of Main Street.
 It’s a 38 km one way cycle from Turner Valley to the dead end at Junction Creek.
 You could also shorten the ride by starting at the winter gate.
 Then it’s just 18 kilometres one way.
 Gain 645 m of elevation from Turner Valley, 300 m from the winter gate.

 Ride past fields full of cows (look for cowboys) into the forested foothills.
 Along this section we saw a moose clear a fence in a few quick moves.
 At the winter gate the scenery gets better and better with mountain views appearing.
 Sheep River Falls is definitely a highlight and a great place for a picnic lunch.

 If possible do this ride before May 14th when the road is closed at the winter gate to all but hikers and cyclists.
 However, it’s a stunning ride in the fall – but go early to avoid much of the traffic.